 Let me know and I can provide any additional versions you wish for.

-MFiT is Apple’s attempt at making higher quality AAC’s without ramping up the actual encoding bit rate.
-Instead MFiT requires a higher quality source file of least a 24 bit 44.1 kHz.
+ADM is Apple’s attempt at making higher quality AAC’s without ramping up the actual encoding bit rate.
+Instead ADM requires a higher quality source file of least a 24 bit 44.1 kHz.
 Originally this was paired with a demand for “safer” masters, i.e. no inter-sample peaks and lossy encoding overs, but this demand has been scaled back a bit.

-Apple only accepts MFiT masters from a MFiT whitelisted mastering engineer through an Apple whitelisted aggregator such as CD Baby, Tunecore or a major record label.
+Apple only accepts ADM masters from an ADM whitelisted mastering engineer through an Apple whitelisted aggregator such as CD Baby, Tunecore or a major record label.

-Online Mastering.dk has been MFiT whitelisted by Apple since 2012.
+Online Mastering.dk has been on the Apple Digital Masters Providers List (originally known as MFiT) since 2012.